GOP worried over Trump's shakeup at Homeland Security

 "It doesn't matter who he puts in.
 There's only so much they can do," Graham said.

-Kirstjen Nielsen resigned as Homeland Security secretary under pressure Sunday, and the White House announced Monday that Secret Service Director Randolph Alles was leaving.
-Those moves came after Trump withdrew the nomination of Ronald Vitiello to head Immigration and Customs Enforcement.
+The White House announced Monday that Secret Service Director Randolph Alles was leaving.
+Trump also withdrew the nomination of Ronald Vitiello to head Immigration and Customs Enforcement last week.

-Because Nielsen didn't have a deputy, the president might have to remove acting deputy Homeland Secretary Claire Grady from her job to install his pick to head the agency on an acting basis.
-Trump named Kevin McAleenan, who was commissioner of Customs and Border Protection, to be acting DHS head.
+Acting deputy Homeland Secretary Claire Grady was in line to become acting Homeland Secretary, but offered her resignation Tuesday night, Nielsen said in a tweet.
+Trump had said he wanted Kevin McAleenan, who was commissioner of Customs and Border Protection, to be acting DHS head.

 Sen. Graham: Border crisis needs 'legislative fix'April 9, 201901:15